 - 6.1 The normal standards, conditions and exclusions apply (see Appendix 22). - 6.2 Where AOC is not the main contractor on a site the main contractor's Risk Assessment will have primacy over the AOC document given that: - The main contractors' risk assessment is aware of, and takes account of, AOC's working practices - i.e. it does not compromise normal and safe archaeological procedure as set out in our Written Scheme of Investigation and Risk Assessment; - 2.
 AOC was notified of the full suite of hazards present prior to arriving on site; - 3 There is a proper induction and monitoring process in place and AOC staff have been through this process; - 4.
 There is no significant conflict between AOC H & S procedures and those proposed by the main contractor; - 5.
-AOC are made aware of new threats or hazards as they arise during the course of our on-site involvement. - 6.3 AOC Archaeology reserves the right to discuss the archaeological works directly with the City of Edinburgh Council Archaeology Service where appropriate, but will inform the client of this in advance, and ensure that the client is copied into all correspondence from and to the City of Edinburgh Council Archaeology Service. - 6.4 The client is solely responsible for all aspects of site security. - 6.5 There may on occasions be other unusual circumstances which have not been included in the programme and costing, including unavoidable delays due to extreme weather, vandalism, etc. - 6.6 AOC require that all areas of the buildings are safe and open to access as part of the historic building survey, and that no other means are necessary to obtain access to any areas of the building required as part of this survey (ie, cherry pickers, internal scaffolding, additional safety requirements, etc).
+AOC are made aware of new threats or hazards as they arise during the course of our on-site involvement.

+- 6.3 AOC Archaeology reserves the right to discuss the archaeological works directly with the City of Edinburgh Council Archaeological Service where appropriate, but will inform the client of this in advance, and ensure that the client is copied into all correspondence from and to them. - The client is solely responsible for all aspects of site security. - 6.5 AOC require that all areas of the building are safe and open to access as part of the historic building survey, and that no other means are necessary to obtain access to any areas of the building required as part of this survey (ie, cherry pickers, internal scaffolding, etc).

-7 References
+7 REFERENCES